FluentKopimist/Reddit-Sub-Transfer/README.md

  Reddit-Sub-Transfer

-go ahead and try it, but it isn't working for me anymore. its probably because of the api changes at reddit.

 Very simple python script to take your old reddit subscriptions and move them to a new account.

 you will to install praw by runnning: